The classic Checkout SDK integrations are being phased out

 - false: The payment failed.

-AUTHORISATION is just one of the events that trigger a notification.
-Refer to Notification webhooks to accept notifications and learn about their structure and content.
+AUTHORISATION is just one of the events that trigger a webhook event.
+Refer to Webhooks to accept webhook events and learn about their structure and content.

 Testing Google Pay payments